Is a Bidet Extended Warranty Useful? 6 Key Questions to Ask

 Bottom Line: It’s impossible to predict exactly when a bidet seat will have issues, but in general, we see the majority of problems arise towards the end of a seat’s extended warranty period or even after the extended warranty ends.

-4. What are the Extended Warranty’s Conditions, Limitations and Exclusions?
+4. What are an Extended Warranty’s Conditions, Limitations and Exclusions?

 The fourth big question to ask when considering an extended warranty purchase is, “what will this extended warranty cover?”
 Obviously, if your bidet has an issue that’s excluded from warranty coverage, an extended warranty won’t be of any benefit.